Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 #### --( Tsuiseki Fuuin - Tracking Seal )--
 A very useful seal, though one which suffers from a number of limitations.
 When applied to a person, the seal vanishes almost immediately, becoming invisible and virtually undetectable, even to shinobi capable of seeing chakra (such as the Hyuuga and Uchiha).
 Afterwards, whoever applied the seal will be able to get a vague idea of the location of the sealed individual, allowing them to be tracked across any distance.

-- Chakra: +10, raised to +25 if it hits
+- Chakra: 10, raised to 25 if it hits
+- Range: Touch
-- Speed: +8
+- Speed: 14
 - Special: Exclusive

-Effects: This is used as a link to any basic unarmed attack.
-If you hit, you roll Espionage + 5 opposed by your target's Espionage.
+Effects: If you hit, you roll Espionage + 5 opposed by your target's Espionage.
 If you succeed, they think you simply hit them with a good punch or palm strike; if you fail, they realize you used some sort of jutsu on them, though not what its effect was.

 Once applied, the seal is invisible and undetectable.
 It will only be discovered by a sealing expert who knows to look for it.
 These seals have been known to go undetected for years, as a result.